Zaječar: Sport

 Zaječar hosted 2006 Serbian triathlon championship.
 The city has two sport-recreation centers, "Popova plaža" and "SRC Kraljevica" home of ŽRK Zaječar, while a third, "Kotlujevac", is under reconstruction.
+Local football club FK Timok has competed in the second tiers of Serbian and Yugoslav football.

 Theatre

 Zaječar is home to the "Zoran Radmilović" theatre built 2 February 1947 under the name of the "Oblasno narodno pozorište".
 The first play ever performed in the new theatre was "Žita cvetaju".
 The theatre was renamed during its 45th (1992) anniversary as "Zoran Radmilović" to celebrate a famous and beloved actor who was born there.
 Every year, this theatre is home to the "Dani Zorana Radmilovića" art festival.

 ZA*73T

 The Festival of Contemporary Art ZALET (stylised as ZA*73T) organizes manifestations, such as exhibitions, concerts, literary evenings and experimental theater.

 Gitarijada

 Gitarijada (Serbian Cyrillic: Гитаријада, trans.
 Guitar fest) is a musical festival held during the summer in order to promote demo bands.
 Held since 1969, Gitarijada is one of the longest-lasting festivals in Serbia and in South Eastern Europe.
 The festival started its life in Zaječar during 1970.
 Some of notable bands from Serbia such as Bjesovi & Galija were winners in the Gitarijada competition during the '80s and '90s.
 The programme of the Gitarijada festival has several parts.
 Demo battles as a main item, with performances of artists and art exhibitions involving themes like rock, blues, metal and similar ones.

 Many local bands from Zaječar have participated in past events: